Alex Higgins: Post-retirement

 After his exit from the professional game, Higgins spent time playing for small sums of money in and around Northern Ireland.
 He made appearances in the 2005 and 2006 Irish Professional Championship, experiencing first-round defeats by Garry Hardiman and Joe Delaney, respectively.

 On 12 June 2007, it was reported that Higgins had assaulted a referee at a charity match in the north-east of England.
-Higgins returned to competitive action in September 2007 at the Irish Professional Championship in Dublin, where he was whitewashed 05 by former British Open champion Fergal O'Brien in the first round at the Spawell Club, Templeogue.
+Higgins returned to competitive action in September 2007 at the Irish Professional Championship in Dublin, where he was whitewashed 0–5 by former British Open champion Fergal O'Brien in the first round.
 His autobiography, From the Eye of the Hurricane: My Story, was published in 2007.

-Higgins continued to play fairly regularly and enjoyed "hustling" all comers for small-time stakes in clubs in Northern Ireland and beyond; he entered the Northern Ireland Amateur Championship in May 2009, "to give it a crack", but he failed to appear for his match.
+Higgins played against amateurs for small sums; he entered the Northern Ireland Amateur Championship in May 2009, "to give it a crack", but he failed to appear for his match.

-On 8 April 2010, Higgins was part of the debut Snooker Legends Tour event at the Crucible in Sheffield, appearing alongside other retired or close-to-retiring professionals, including John Parrott, Jimmy White, John Virgo and Cliff Thorburn.
-He faced Thorburn in his match but lost 02.
+Higgins played in the 2009 Legends of Snooker but lost 0–2 to Cliff Thorburn and had a highest break of only 13.
+Thorburn went over to Higgins, who was looking unwell from the effects of cancer treatment, and embraced him after the match, later saying that he did not like to see Higgins in that condition and "We've had our differences over the years, but that's all gone now".
+In April 2010, Higgins was part of the debut Snooker Legends Tour event at the Crucible in Sheffield, appearing alongside other retired or close-to-retiring professionals, including John Parrott, Jimmy White, John Virgo and Thorburn.
+He faced Thorburn in his match but lost 0–2.

 It is estimated that Higgins earned (and spent) £3–4 million in his career as a snooker player.